Production of $\pi^{+}\pi^{-}$ pairs in diffractive photon-proton and in proton-proton collisions revisited, in particular concerning the Drell-S\"oding contribution: Abstract

 \section{Abstract}

-We discuss the central exclusive photoproduction of $\pi^{+}\pi^{-}$ pairs in photon-proton and in proton-proton collisions at high energies.
+We discuss the exclusive photoproduction of $\pi^{+}\pi^{-}$ pairs in photon-proton and in proton-proton collisions at high energies.
 The $\rho^{0}$, $\omega$, $f_{2}(1270)$, and non-resonant (Drell-S\"oding) contributions are considered.
 The calculation is based on the tensor-pomeron model that includes not only the dominant pomeron exchange but also reggeon and odderon exchanges.
 In the Drell-S\"oding contribution we have different subenergies for the $\pi^{+}p$ and $\pi^{-}p$ systems.
 In the method which we propose now we take this into account.
 Respecting the gauge-invariance constraints is then a nontrivial problem for which, however, we present a solution here.
-In this way we improve the corresponding calculations presented in JHEP 01, 151 (2015) and in Phys.
-Rev. D 91, 074023 (2015).
+In the present paper we give in this way a substantial improvement of the calculations for real photoproduction of $\pi^{+}\pi^{-}$ from JHEP 01, 151 (2015), and we extend the calculations to low $Q^{2}$ electroproduction, $0 \leqslant Q^{2} \leqslant 0.5$ GeV$^{2}$.
+The photo- and electroproduction amplitudes are then the basis for the calculation of central exclusive production (CEP) of $\pi^{+}\pi^{-}$ pairs in proton-proton collisions, where at least one proton participates in the CEP via a virtual-photon emission.
 The revised model leads to enhanced cross sections and gives an increased skewing of the $\rho^{0}$ spectral shape.
-For the $pp\to pp\pi^{+}\pi^{-}$ reaction, we calculate differential cross sections as function of the two-pion invariant mass, pion transverse momentum and pion pseudorapidity.
+For the $pp \to pp \pi^{+}\pi^{-}$ reaction, we calculate differential cross sections as function of the two-pion invariant mass, pion transverse momentum and pion pseudorapidity.
 Predictions of proton-pion and proton-pion-pion invariant mass distributions and the distribution in the proton-proton four-momentum transfer squared are also presented.
 This research is relevant in the context of ALICE, ATLAS, CMS, and LHCb measurements in $pp$ collisions, even when the leading protons are not detected and instead only rapidity-gap conditions are checked experimentally.
 Our results can also serve as basis for the description of coherent $\pi^{+}\pi^{-}$ production in ultra-peripheral $p$A and AA collisions at the LHC.
 The formulas given in our paper can directly be used for the analysis of photoproduction and small-$Q^{2}$ electroproduction in $ep$ collisions at high energies.
 Such data exist from the HERA experiments and will be obtained in the future at the electron-ion colliders.